Solano County Superior Court: Solano Justice Center

+Beginning in the 1950s, the Vallejo Municipal Court was located at the Solano County Branch Office Building at 321 Tuolumne Street in Vallejo, California.

-The Solano Justice Center, constructed by Beland Gianelli and Associates and Lillis and Cooper in the early 1970s, is located at 321 Tuolumne Street in Vallejo, California.
+By 1974, plans to construct a new justice complex in a vacant parking area behind the county building gained traction.
+In 1976, the Vallejo Municipal Court moved into what is now called the Solano Justice Center.
+Constructed by Beland Gianelli and Associates and Lillis and Cooper, the center is located at the same Tuolumne address.
 The Criminal/Traffic Division, four courtrooms that mainly hear criminal cases, and other court departments are located in the Solano Justice Center.

 Court Executive Officers (1998–present)

 In Solano County, prior to the consolidation of the municipal and superior courts, there was the Municipal Court Executive Officer who was appointed by the Presiding Judge with the majority of the judges of the court.
 After the consolidation, the position was henceforth referred to as the Court Executive Officer.
 California Rule of Court 10.610 states that the Court Executive Officer is responsible for personnel, budgetary, contractual and technological matters, as well as calendar management and jury management.
 As of 1998, the following Court Executive Officers have served Solano County Superior Court: